gradle/gradle/subprojects/docs/src/docs/release/notes.md

     ScriptEngine engine = mgr.getEngineByName("AppleScript");
     boolean isAppleScriptAvailable = engine != null;

-### Changes to new Ivy Publication support (incubating)
+### Changes to new Ivy publishing support

-**Removed `descriptorFile` property from IvyPublication**
+Breaking changes have been made to the new, incubating, Ivy publishing support.

-In Gradle 1.3, it was possible to set the `descriptorFile` property on an IvyPublication object.
+Previously, it was possible to set the `descriptorFile` property on an IvyPublication object.
 This property has been removed with the introduction of the new
-GenerateIvyDescriptor task.
-To specify where the `ivy.xml` file should be generated, set the `destination` property of the GenerateIvyDescriptor task.
+`GenerateIvyDescriptor` task.
+To specify where the `ivy.xml` file should be generated, set the `destination` property of the `GenerateIvyDescriptor` task.

-**Generated XML descriptor does not include all configurations**

-As part of improving the way we publish modules to an Ivy repository, we no longer publish _all_ configurations to the generated `ivy.xml`.
-Only the 'archives' configuration, together with the 'default' configuration and its ancestors will be published.
+Previously _all_ configurations of the project were published.
+Now, only the ‘`archives`’ configuration together with the ‘`default`’ configuration and its ancestors will be published.
 In practice, this means that a Java project's 'testCompile' and 'testRuntime' configurations will no longer be published by default.

 ### Changed default value for TestNGOptions.useDefaultListeners